 Team member biographies can help tell your company’s story, especially when presented in a visually engaging and friendly way.
 These synopses give job seekers insight into the experiences and skills that help people succeed at your organization while providing a sense of your company culture.

-Job-seekers, especially Millennials, are looking for employers that have a clear mission statement and strong values.
+Job-seekers, especially millennials, are looking for employers that have a clear mission statement and strong values.
 Your website is a great way to let potential candidates know what’s important to your company and how you empower employees to live those values through their work.

-Photos and videos of “a day in the life” can show applicants what it’s like to work there; employee testimonials or blog posts can provide first-person descriptions of your company culture and the sort of traits that could make candidates a good fit.
+Photos and videos of “a day in the life” can show applicants what it’s like to work there.
+Employee testimonials or blog posts can provide first-person descriptions of your company culture and the sort of traits that could make candidates a good fit.

 “To attract great people, a company must offer a chance to join a group of people committed to something that truly matters,” Piland says.

-If a candidate can’t find a listing on your site it’s unlikely they’ll follow through with an application.
+If a candidate can’t find a listing on your site, it’s unlikely they’ll follow through with an application.
 Good design matters more than ever.

 “So many corporate sites bury the link in layers and layers of scrolling pictures and text that candidates are frustrated by the time they finally get to the application.”
 Ensuring that your website is user friendly — especially for the mobile experience — will help turn your site into a more efficient job recruiting website.

-Simplify the Apply Process
+Simplify the application process

 Potential job candidates will see your website as an extension of your company.
 A hard-to-use or onerous application process can color how they see you as an employer.
 Mobile users who can’t find a mobile application option will also feel discouraged.